ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/delete.rst

 Delete Group Attributes
 -----------------------

-The basic format for deleting a Group Attribute is:
+Send a request in the following format to delete a Group Attribute:

 .. code::

     DELETE /v3/groupAttributes/{groupAttributeId}

-For example, the following query will delete the Group Attribute with ID 10:
+For example, the following request will delete the Group Attribute whose ID is 10:

 .. code::